jason-weirather/AlignQC/README.md

 Ultimately this software should be suitable for assessing alignments of from a variety of sequencing platforms and a variety of sequence types.
 The focus for the first version of this software is on the transcriptome analysis of third generation sequencing data outputs.

 ##### Report Generation Requirements
-- Linux
 - R
 - python 2.7+

 ##### Report Viewing Requirements
 - A Modern Web Browser

-##### Installation (optional)
+##### Installation

-You can add the `AlignQC/bin` directory to your path if you want to call `alignqc` directly from the command line.

-If you require a path for python 2.7+ other than `/usr/bin/python`, you can modify `AlignQC/bin/alignqc` to reflect this.

-If you prefer to invoke AlignQC directly from python you can, i.e., `python AlignQC/bin/alignqc`
+You can install to your machine via pip or conda.

-By default `Rscript` should be installed in your path, if it is not, you can specify a location during the `analysis` command with the `--rscript_path` option.
+If you install via conda, or use the docker requirements are taken care of for you.
+Otherwise you will need python 2.7 and `Rscript` should be installed in your path, if it is not, you can specify a location during the `analysis` command with the `--rscript_path` option.

+You can install via pip with

+`$ pip install AlignQC`

+You can install via conda, but I highly recommend creating an environment for AlignQC

+`$ conda create -n alignqc -c vacation AlignQC`
+`$ source activate alignqc`

 ##### Fast start
 The following command should be sufficient for assessing a long read alignment.